 Understanding Heroin Addiction

-Heroin addiction has skyrocketed in recent years.
+Heroin addiction and drug use has skyrocketed in recent years.
 While the drug is not new, there is a greater need for understanding heroin addiction and the ways to treat it.

-Heroin is a highly addictive illicit substance derived from morphine, a drug that is extracted from the seed of an opium poppy plant.
+Heroin is a highly addictive illicit substance derived from morphine, a drug that is extracted from the seed of an opium poppy plant and comes in the form of a brown powder.
 These opium poppy plants are mostly grown in Southeast Asia, Southwest Asia, Mexico, and other regions of Central and South America.
-Heroin, which can be snorted, injected, or smoked, has no legitimate medical purpose and is only used as an illicit drug.
+As an opiate, heroin, which can be snorted, injected, or smoked, has no legitimate medical purpose and is only used as an illicit drug.
 The drug is also known by such street names as “H,” “horse,” and “smack.”
 It is sold either in powder form or in a sticky, gummy form referred to as black tar.1

 Heroin addiction can also be fatal.
 Heroin use has resulted in an epidemic of overdose deaths since the early 2000s.
 Data gathered by State and Federal agencies indicate that, in 2017 and 2018, around 15,000 people/year died of a heroin overdose.
 This represents a 5-fold increase in heroin overdose deaths since 2010, when approximately 3,100 people died of a heroin overdose.2